-No family will be housed if they have not attended the Lease and Occupancy Orientation.
+No family will be housed if they have not attended the Lease and Occupancy Orientation and have not been approved by the Selection Committee process.
 Applicants who provide prior notice of an inability to attend either process will be rescheduled.
-Failure of an applicant to attend the Lease and Occupancy Orientation without good cause may result in the cancellation of the occupancy process and withdrawal from the waiting list.
+Failure of an applicant to attend either the Lease and Occupancy Orientation or the Selection process, without good cause, may result in the cancellation of the occupancy process and withdrawal from the waiting list.

-The applicant will be provided a copy of the lease, the grievance procedure, utility allowances, utility charges, the current schedule of routine maintenance charges, a request for reasonable accommodation form and other required CH documents.
+The applicant will be provided a copy of the lease, the grievance procedure, utility allowances, utility charges, the current schedule of routine maintenance charges, a request for reasonable accommodation form and other required CHA documents.
 These documents will be explained in detail.
-The applicant will sign a certification that they have received these documents and that they have reviewed them with Columbia Housing personnel.
+The applicant will sign a certification that they have received these documents and that they have reviewed them with Housing Authority personnel.
 The certification will be filed in the tenant's file.

 The signing of the lease and the review of financial information are to be privately handled.
 The head of household and all adult family members will be required to execute the lease prior to admission.
-One executed copy of the lease will be furnished to the head of household and Columbia Housing will retain the original executed lease in the tenant's file.
+One executed copy of the lease will be furnished to the head of household and the Columbia Housing Authority will retain the original executed lease in the tenant's file.
 A copy of the grievance procedure will be attached to the resident's copy of the lease.

 The family will pay a security deposit at the time of lease signing.
-The security deposit will be equal to a set amount based on bedroom size determined by CH and approved by the Columbia Housing Board of Commissioners.
+The security deposit will be equal to a set amount based on bedroom size determined by the CHA and approved by the Columbia Housing Authority Board of Commissioners

-Columbia Housing reserves the right to allow a new resident to pay their security deposit in up to four (4) payments.
+The Columbia Housing Authority reserves the right to allow a new resident to pay their security deposit in up to four (4) payments.
 One half shall be paid in advance, one-sixth with their second rent payment, one sixth with their third rent payment and one-sixth with their fourth rent payment.
-This shall be at the sole discretion of Columbia Housing.
+This shall be at the sole discretion of the Housing Authority.